Hull Executive: History

 The service was introduced on 8 May 1978 by British Rail, replacing the previous The Hull Pullman.
 At first the service was operated by Class 55 Deltic locomotives hauling Mark 2 carriages.
 These were replaced by High Speed Trains in January 1981, by which time the Hull Executive was Hull's only through train to London.

 The name was used for a morning service to London returning in the evening.
 It called at Brough and Selby as well as certain stations on the East Coast Main Line from Doncaster southwards.
 Prior to 2000, it was routed via Goole instead of Selby.

 In September 2001, Hull Trains began operating services on the same route and today operates seven return services.

 The name was still being shown in East Coast timetables up until its cessation in March 2015, but was quietly dropped by Virgin Trains East Coast when it took over the InterCity East Coast franchise in April 2015.
-The service now runs without a name.
+The service now runs without a name and is operated by London North Eastern Railway.